 The following report is a brief look at each of the counters operated by IFI.
-Information for the report has been gathered over the year by staff operating; maintaining and cleaning counters to ensure accurate counts are available.
+Information for the report has been gathered over the year by staff operating, maintaining and cleaning counters to ensure accurate counts are available.
 The data gathered annually is put in context when it is compared to data from previous years.
-When reviewing data in this context it is possible to understand the importance of consistent counts of fish to add to the cumulative dataset for each river year on year.
+When reviewing data in this context it is possible to understand the importance of consistent counts of fish to add to the cumulative dataset for each river year-on-year.
 The fish counter programme is focused on counting salmon nationally, but a small number of counters are specifically configured to count sea trout.
-The accuracy of the sea trout counts depends on the size of the fish and the water conditions at the time.
+The accuracy of the sea trout counts depends on the size of the fish and the conditions at the time.

-During 2020 the number of counters which did not provide continuous counts was insignificant as temporary counters were dispatched to cover the sites during repairs.
+During 2021 the number of counters which did not provide continuous counts was insignificant as temporary counters were dispatched to cover the sites during repairs.
 The national network of counters operated successfully over the twelve-month period.
-Despite the global pandemic new recording equipment and high-definition cameras were successfully installed on ten sites and IFI hope to complete ten more in 2021.
+Despite the global pandemic new recording equipment and high-definition cameras were successfully installed on an additional seven sites and we hope to complete the remaining sites in 2022/23.

-The inclusion of a reporting and maintenance record section on the new counter data management portal automatically contacts those responsible for repairs and the Head of Operations ensures a quick response time.
-The web site has been further developed to enable the IFI administrators to carry out function which previously had required the input from the programmer.
-The portal has enabled IFI to achieve consistence practice on all sites by numerous staff uploading the data.
+The inclusion of a reporting and maintenance record section on the internal fish counter web site which automatically contacts those responsible for repairs ensures a quick response time.
+The web site has been further developed to enable the IFI administrators to carry out functions which previously had required the programmer.
+The web site has enabled IFI to achieve consistence practice on all sites by numerous staff uploading the data.
 IFI have developed a policy, governing data collected by its network of counters.
 The policy sets out the rules regarding the storage, management and sharing of fish counter data.